-The MS in Oral Biology degree offers training particularly important to persons wishing to expand their knowledge and understanding of the basic sciences related to Oral Biology.
-The program is available to those students with a BA or BS degree wishing to obtain solely the MS degree (with the option to further their studies at the doctoral level via the SIGS Oral Biology Ph.D.); to students currently enrolled in the D.M.D. degree program; and to persons who have previously earned a D.M.D., M.D., or equivalent degree .
+The MSOB degree offers training particularly important to persons wishing to expand their knowledge and understanding of the basic sciences related to Oral Biology by doing biomedical research.
+The program is available to those students with a BA or BS degree wishing to obtain solely the MSOB degree (with the option to further their studies at the doctoral level via the SIGS Oral Biology Ph.D.), as well as to students currently enrolled in the D.M.D. degree program, and to persons who have previously earned a D.M.D., M.D., or equivalent degree .